oroinc/documentation/book/functional_tests.rst

         }
     }

-Fixture that adds a user without permissions:
+Here's an example of a fixture that adds a user without permissions:

 .. code-block:: php